-It’s October, which means if you haven’t stared planning your Halloween plans then you better start soon!
+The end of October is creeping up, which means if you haven’t started planning all your Halloween events, then you better start soon!
 Luckily, we’ve complied this list of unmissable events and things to do this spooky season.
-From boozy bar crawls to pumpkin festivals, Atlanta’s got so much going on this Halloween.
-Check out our recommendations below.
+From boozy haunts to pumpkin festivals, Atlanta’s got so much going on this Halloween.
+So get that costume ready and get ready for an awesome Halloween in Atlanta.
+Check out our must-see recommendations below.

 - Oakland Cemetery, Oakland

 If these plans seem a little too ooky-spooky for the whole family, then why not head to Stone Mountain Park for their annual celebration honoring the pumpkin, and all things Halloween?
 The grounds will come alive at night, with interesting characters and a glow-in-the-dark experience.
 However, you cannot miss their epic firework and laser show that frequently takes over the mountain.

 15-18.
 Check out the scariest haunted houses in Atlanta